linanne/Essential-Tension-ABM/Model Proposal.md

       2. The agent can create a node that bridges two clusters of nodes
       3. The agent can create an independent node that is not connected to any pre-exisisting node
    * The less innovative an agent is, the more likely the agent is to choose #1; the more innovative an agent is, the more likely the agent is to choose action #3
    * If the agent chooses #1 or #2, then the agent's new node must be under a certain degree away from one of the previous node(s) of the same agent, given that it is not the agent's first turn.
 The maximum number of degrees will be randomly assigned based on a bell-shaped curve.
-The variance of the curve can be adjusted by parameter PARAMETER_NAME.
+The variance of the curve can be adjusted by discipline.topic_range.
 This is to capture the fact that scientists usually only explore a small number of topics.
 Additionally, the number of topics that a scientist explores may also vary by discipline.
    * If the agent chooses #1, the agent's level of innovativeness then further determines which pre-existing node the agent's new node will connect to.
 The less innovative the agent is, the more likely that the agent will choose to connect to a node with high centrality.
 2. Agents adjust their total citation count
    * Each agent of the round will be rewarded for their research paper through receiving citations.
 The number of citations received for a paper is determined probablistically depending on the number of connections the node has.
 If the node is not connected to any other nodes (aka the agent chooses action #3), then the number of citations received for the node will be determined by a bimodal distribution.
 Otherwise, the number of citations will be determined by a binomial distribution, where the more connections the node has, the smaller the variance of the curve.
 (CORRECTION: how can #1 produce node with 1+ connections?)